• Skip to primary navigation

 Be sure you don’t dig while the soil is wet because this will prolong your curing time.
 I put mine on a tarp on the back porch so the sun can hit them easily.
 You could use a table or anything that would allow them plenty of space.
 You don’t want them stacked on top of one another.

 They should all be laid out for air and sun to hit them.
 Let them sit for 2-3 days.
-If you are not in the south like me, where temps are often in the 80s during the day in October, you will need to let them sit out for 10 – 14 days before storing.
+If you are not in the south like me, where temps are often in the 80s during the day in October, you will need to let them sit out for 10 – 14 days before storing them.

 The temperature needs to be 80 or above during these days.
 They like humid air when they are drying too, so if it is really dry, you can put a damp sheet or towel over them to create a more humid environment.